Brad Vee Johnson: Career

 After graduating from New York University, he relocated to Europe in 1986 where he took up residence in Stockholm, Sweden.
 There he continued his singing career and furthered it by performing in various musicals such as Jesus Christ Superstar at Østre Gasværk Teater in Copenhagen, Denmark under the direction of Lars Kaalund, Show Boat, Company, Miss Saigon in Malmö, The Buddy Holly Story at Göta Lejon in Stockholm, and The Lion King in Scandinavia, Germany and the Netherlands.
 In 1992 he met Sheyla Bonnick, founding member of Boney M with whom he continues to tour to this day under the Sounds of Boney M Formation.
 In 1994, he also successfully started Sweden's premiere gospel choir One Voice, together with singer and friend Blossom Tainton.

 He relocated to Romania in 2004 after a concert at the then called Tutankamon (now Obsession) in Cluj-Napoca, Romania where he was immediately offered a record contract with Roton Records.
 He recorded two house/club singles with Romanian composer DJ Raoul.
 During his time in Romania he organized a number of concerts in order to raise awareness on Romanian youth suffering from HIV/AIDS and the stigma it may carry.
 He has since relocated to Bucharest, where he is currently based, performing both locally and internationally with his gospel group, jazz and blues band, and under the formation of the Sounds of Boney M with Sheyla Bonnick.
 He earned his PhD in Sociology in 2012 based on his work on researching and shedding light on the inequality present in the modern education system.

 Stage roles

+Apart from musicals, he was also the narrator for the 2013 film I'm Not Famous but I'm Aromanian.